nf-core/website/markdown/events/2021/bytesize-8-nf-core-offline.md

 So here are some tips.

-If you have a different set up, for example if you have access to a head node that is online and the others are offline, you can set up `NXF_SINGULARITY_CACHEDIR` to use a central cache for container downloads.
+If you have a different set up, for example if you have access to a head node that is online and the others are offline, you can set up `$NXF_SINGULARITY_CACHEDIR` to specify a central cache for container downloads.

 The latest version of nf-core/tools is quite smart, and won’t download the same container more than once.